ColaAlin/ColaAlin/README.md

-No worries at all!
-Here's a revised version for a beginner:

 👋 Hi there!
 I'm Alin, a budding enthusiast exploring the wonders of coding! 🌟 My journey into the world of programming is just beginning, and I'm eager to soak up all the knowledge and experience I can get my hands on.

 💻 Currently, I'm diving into the exciting realms of web development with HTML, CSS and JavaScript.
 Every line of code I write feels like a step forward on this thrilling adventure.